 - a.
-Notices about the community meeting must be placed in community newspapers, municipal newsletter, website and notice boards.
-The sms system will also be used to inform all persons whose contact cellular phone numbers are registered on our database, as well as 'knock and drop' notices. - b.
-When a municipality communicates this information, it must take into account the language preferences and usage in the municipality as well as the special needs of people who cannot read or write. - c.
-The Ward Councillor and the Ward Committee shall hold quarterly meetings to: - Inform the community on progress made with the implementation of service delivery projects planned for the ward; - ii.
-Inform the community on policies adopted by the Municipal Council, or policies proposed for adoption; - Determine what are service delivery needs of the communities within the ward in order to make recommendations to the municipal council; - d.
-The administration will assist the Ward Councillor and Ward Committee by preparing communication packs that must be presented at the community feedback meetings.
+Council Meetings must be open to the broad public/community.
+The venues used for Council Meetings must be big enough to accommodate the broad public. - b.
+Notices about community meeting must be placed in community newspapers, municipal newsletter, website and notice boards.
+The sms system will also be used to inform all persons whose contact cellular phone numbers are registered on our database.
+Notices will also be distributed to households ('knock and drop' notices). - c.
+When a municipality communicates this information, it must take into account the language preferences and usage in the municipality as well as the special needs of people who cannot read or write. - d.
+The Ward Councillor and the Ward Committee shall hold quarterly meetings to: - i.
+Inform the community on progress made with the implementation of service delivery projects planned for the ward; - ii.
+Inform the community on policies adopted by the Municipal Council, or policies proposed for adoption;

-- e.
-Information about the municipality's performance in implementing the Service Delivery and Budget Implementation Plans (SDBIPS) will be available on the municipal website, at municipal offices, in Libraries as well as in meetings; - f.
+- iii.
+Determine what are service delivery needs of the communities within the ward in order to make recommendations to the municipal council; - e.
+The administration will assist the Ward Councillor and Ward Committee by preparing communication packs that must be presented at the community feedback meetings. - f.
+Information about the municipality's performance in implementing the Service Delivery and Budget Implementation Plans (SDBIPS) will be available on the municipal website, at municipal offices, in Libraries as well as in meetings; - g.
 All persons with special needs who cannot read or write will be assisted by the staff in attendance.